 Many hotels now offer free wireless broadband when you check-in, while coffee shops, bars and restaurants across the globe are increasingly kitted out with similar services.

-Using Wi-Fi wherever possible means you can save your mobile broadband data for when you're not in range of a hotspot.
-As well as usually being free to use, Wi-Fi can normally provide a more stable and often a faster connection than 3G networks are capable of.
+Using Wi-Fi wherever possible means you can save your data for when you're not in range of a hotspot.
+As well as usually being free to use, Wi-Fi can normally provide a more stable and often a faster connection than 3G networks.